mattprinter3d/ghostsOfSaltmarsh/theSinisterSecretOfSaltmarsh.md

 **Manistrad Copperlocks** Female dwarven woman, Loyalist.
 She runs the mining outfit from the edge of town.
 Was once a fearsome warrior.
 Placed into the council by royal decree.
 Very impatient towards the Traditionalist members on the council.

 **Anders Solmor** Young human male.
-Inherited his family's fleets when his mother Petra died.
+Inherited his family's fleets when his mother Petra died of a wasting disease.
+Father died at sea.
 Fishing industry supports him.
 He is somewhat of a folk hero.
 He is against smuggling.

 **Skerrin Wavechaser** Male human.
 He is a secret scarlet brotherhood agent.
 Tall, lean and tan with short silver hair.
 Speaks in precise, measured statements.